cuba-platform/sample-sales-cuba7/README.md

 - To run from an IDE, first execute *Build > Assemble project*, then *Build > Create or update IDE project files*.
 After that you can run tests from the IDE.

 Based on CUBA Platform 6.9.1

+## Issues
+Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems coressponding to this sample.